-There are two bathrooms in the house: an ensuite with a shower and a main bathroom.
+There are 2 bathrooms in the house: an ensuite with a shower and a main bathroom.
 They both have windows that open to the outside and the main bathroom also has a shower dome.

 After reading the information about the ventilation standard on the Tenancy Services website,(external link) Maia learns that the shower dome and openable windows on their own don’t meet the ventilation standard.
 While shower domes can be effective in containing moisture, they do not extract the moisture outside.